-The Kansas City Athletics moved to Oakland, California following the 1967 season, and the 1968 season marked the first time in 46 years that professional baseball was not played in Kansas City.
+The Kansas City Athletics moved to Oakland, California following the 1967 season, and the 1968 season was the first time in 46 years that the stadium did not host at least one professional baseball team (Blues, Monarchs, or A's), and was the first time in 84 years, going back to 1884, that a professional baseball team was not located in Kansas City.
 The expansion Kansas City Royals occupied the stadium in 1969.

 After the Royals moved to the newly opened Royals Stadium in 1973, the city razed Municipal Stadium in 1976.
 Today, a community garden occupies part of the site where the park stood.
 The rest of the site is a vacant lot.
 A "Sam's Baseball Parking" sign can still be seen on a bridge over some railroad tracks near where Municipal Stadium once stood, and an historical marker was placed at the corner of 22nd and Brooklyn about 1997.